princed/karma-chai-plugins/README.md

 Currently, in order to use Chai-as-Promised when running tests within PhantomJS, a polyfill for `Function.prototype.bind` must be supplied.
 This plugin includes such a polyfill.
 If your code under test is intended to be run under PhantomJS *in production*, bear this in mind!  **You may need to supply your *own* polyfill in your project.**

 *The `Function.prototype.bind` polyfill will be removed in the future v1.0 release of karma-chai-plugins.*

+chai-dom and chai-jquery can't work together, choose one of them.

 Limited require.js support
 --------------------------